 Additionally, very few privacy offices and systems development organizations have in place the skill sets, bandwidth, knowledge of existing privacy standards, or the structured and disciplined collaborative mechanisms needed to translate high level privacy regulations, organizational privacy policies, and privacy control statements into system design and software development requireemants and processes.

-By contract, with respect to security (a critically important component of data privacy), the software engineer today has access to a myriad of valuable standards and technologies to build security into an IT design and to choose appropriate controls, services and mechanisms appropriate to manage security risks.
+By contrast, with respect to security (a critically important component of data privacy), the software engineer today has access to a myriad of valuable standards and technologies to build security into an IT design and to choose appropriate controls, services and mechanisms appropriate to manage security risks.
 This is clearly not true for privacy, which encompasses a broader set of Fair Information Practices/Principles (FIPPs) than just security.
 The FIPPs thus must form the basis for NIST’s privacy risk management efforts, and those efforts should recognize the need for a new technical role devoted to privacy: the Privacy Engineer.

 Such a Privacy Engineer would:

-bring to an IT project team an ability to define a comprehensive set of high level privacy controls that meet regulatory and other policy requirements and integrate the policy requirements of the organization’s Privacy Officer, CIO, legal team, and other key stakeholders
+bring to an IT project team a comprehensive set of high level privacy controls that meet regulatory and other policy requirements and integrate the policy requirements of the organization’s Privacy Officer, CIO, legal team, and other key stakeholders

-work collaboratively with system designers and engineers to translate control statements into detailed and granular privacy functional requirements, which in turn can be refined into detailed technical services and mechanisms and code for that IT system, naturally taking into account the specific technologies employed
+work collaboratively with system designers and engineers to translate high level control statements into detailed and granular privacy control statements and functional requirements, which in turn can be refined into detailed technical services and mechanisms and code for that IT system, naturally taking into account the specific technologies employed

-document and categorize the comprehensive high level privacy controls for use in other privacy-relevant IT projects
+update, document and categorize the comprehensive high level and more detailed privacy controls for use in other privacy-relevant IT projects

 Published models and methodologies that should be used by NIST